UniversalDependencies/docs/_ga-feat/Tense.md

 shortdef: 'tense'
 ---

 Tense is a feature that specifies the time when the action took / takes / will take place, in relation to the current moment or to another action in the utterance.
-Verbs in Irish are divided into regular and irregular conjugations.
-Regular verbs fall into one of two conjugation patterns; short verbs (e.g. _mol, bris_) and long verbs (e.g. _ceannaigh, éirigh_).
-Verb endings can be either broad or slender (see [NounType]()).
+Verbs in Irish can be regular and irregular (e.g. _bí_ "to be").
+Regular verbs fall into two conjugation patterns; one for short verbs (e.g. _tit, fan_) and one for long verbs (e.g. _tosaigh_).
+Verb endings vary depending on if the stem is broad or slender (see [NounType]()).

 ### `Past` : past tense